JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

 .. function:: cbaddsolution!(d::MathProgCallbackData)

    Submit a (possibly partially defined) heuristic solution for the model.
+Should reset the solution stored in ``d`` to the original state at the start of callback.

 .. function:: cbsetsolutionvalue!(d::MathProgCallbackData,varidx,value)